Obama, in Scathing Trump Rebuke, Warns Democracy on the Line

 But some of Obama’s more recent comments have energized liberals, who see signs of him embracing some of the tactics of his party’s activist wing.
 Progressives cheered in particular when Obama called for eliminating the Senate filibuster rules requiring 60 votes on major pieces of legislation, calling it a “Jim Crow relic” that is holding up rewriting voting rights laws.
 His surprise comments came during his eulogy at the funeral of the late civil rights leader and Georgia Rep. John Lewis.

-“That’s the guy we remember from the election of 2008,” Simpson said of Obama’s remarks at Lewis’ funeral.
+“That’s the guy we remember from the election of 2008,” Simpson said.
 “It encouraged me that he might be the guy that pulls Joe Biden along a little bit.”